Lolicon

-Definition and scope
+Definition

-Lolicon is a Japanese portmanteau of "Lolita complex" (ロリータ・コンプレックス, rorīta konpurekkusu), an English-language phrase derived from Vladimir Nabokov's novel Lolita (1955) but in Japan more associated with Russell Trainer's The Lolita Complex (1966, translated 1969), a work of pop psychology in which the author uses the term to describe adult male attraction to pubescent and pre-pubescent females.
-In Japanese, the phrase was adopted to describe feelings of love and lust for young girls over adult women, which remains the phrase's common meaning.
-Due to its association with otaku (manga and anime fan) culture, however, the term today is more often used to describe desires for young or young-looking girl characters (ロリ, "loli") which are generally understood to exist and be satisfied in fiction, though the meaning of the term remains contested and for the public at large still carries a connotation of pedophilia.
-Lolicon also refers to sexualized works which feature such characters, and fans of these works and characters.
-It is distinct from more formal words for pedophilia (yōji-zuki or pedofiria; clinically, shōniseiai or jidōseiai) and child pornography (jidō poruno).
+Lolicon is a Japanese abbreviation of "Lolita complex" (ロリータ・コンプレックス, rorīta konpurekkusu), an English-language phrase derived from Vladimir Nabokov's novel Lolita (1955) and introduced to Japan in Russell Trainer's The Lolita Complex (1966, translated 1969), a work of pop psychology in which it is used to denote attraction to pubescent and pre-pubescent girls.
+In Japanese, the phrase was adopted to describe feelings of love and lust for young girls over adult women, which remains the term's common meaning.
+Due to its association with otaku culture, the term is more often used to describe desires for young or young-looking girl characters (ロリ, "loli") in manga or anime, which are generally understood to exist within fiction.
+However, the meaning of the term remains contested, and it carries a connotation of pedophilia for much of the public.
+Lolicon also refers to works, particularly sexually suggestive or erotic, which feature such characters, and their fans.
+Lolicon is distinct from words for pedophilia (yōji-zuki and pedofiria; clinically, shōniseiai and jidōseiai) and for child pornography (jidō poruno).